100 Totally Useless Facts That Are Too Entertaining for Words

 You would likely “mutate” in space without a spacesuit.

 We’ve all seen movies where people are sucked (or blown?) into space before meeting their doom in various nasty ways.
 However, the truth is probably much more intense.
 According to IFL Science, if you found yourself in outer space without a spacesuit “you’d swell up, burn, mutate, pass out, and your lungs might explode.”
 Yikes!

 While each aspect sounds rather horrible, if you’re curious about the mutation part, the UV and other high energy photons (X-rays and gamma radiation) would apparently “damage your DNA, leading to mutations that would likely cause cancer (if you survived),” which you surely wouldn’t.

-Antarctica is largest unclaimed territory on Earth
+Antarctica is the largest unclaimed territory on Earth.

 The continent is “governed internationally” through the Antarctic Treaty System, which includes Argentina, Australia, Chile, France, New Zealand, Norway, and the United Kingdom, according to antarctica.gov.
 However, the land can only be used for peaceful purposes.
 That, and a whole lot of science.
 And for more interesting facts, check out these 40 Mind-Blowing Psychology Facts that Seriously Explain Everything.

 To discover more amazing secrets about living your best life, click here to follow us on Instagram!